im-tkc/Packet-Guard/README.md

 - Keep or clear unused cookies when the tab is closed
 - Block, allow, use of custom or generic user agent

-From v0.6, you can now filter further down to on per-party basis!
+From v0.6, you can now control based on per-party basis!

 ### Additional features:
 - Clear cache on regular interval